bdtmnk/Stau/NTupleMaker/test/README.md

 run_plots_newWW.sh creates some CRs with WW events

 For Transfer factor calculation use plots_$channel/OverlapTF.C after getting all C and D regions.
-It produces text file with all transfer factors to be inserted in plots.h For histos for fakes estimation use plots_$channel/OverlapTauFakes.C after getting all A regions -> it will produce Fakes_${syst}_B.root
+It produces a text file with all transfer factors to be inserted in plots.h For histos for fakes estimation use plots_$channel/OverlapTauFakes.C after getting all A regions -> it will produce Fakes_${syst}_B.root

 example of running: root -l -b -q OverlapTF.C